How to Scale and Resize Objects in Adobe Illustrator

 Step 5: How to Scale and Resize Objects in Adobe Illustrator

-STEP 5: Scaling also works in reverse - meaning we can make vector based images smaller without losing quality also.
+STEP 5: Scaling also works in reverse, making vector-based images smaller without losing quality.
 Make a copy of your grouped object (CTRL + C), and paste it (CTRL + P) next to your original.
 To reduce the size of the image, we will use the transform tool again.
-Select your grouped artwork you just pasted into the document.
-To reduce in size, begin by navigating to the transform tool.
-Make sure the “Constrain Width and Height Proportions” button is active.
-Enter the desired height, here we will use 65.5 inches.
-Illustrator automatically scales the width down proportionate to the height.
+Select the grouped artwork you just pasted into the document.

 Checking scaled proportions remained the same Adobe Illustrator